MohamedBassem/pixyll/_drafts/docker-at-trustious.md

 Then you can start the dry run by `FAIL_ALL=true bundle exec rspec spec`.
 All tests will fail immediately.

 #### Many Failures
-Missing tests are reported failed with this error message `Example didn't run because of a timeout or a drop`.
+Missing tests are reported failed with this error message `"Example didn't run because of a timeout or a drop"`.
 We had many of them.
 Whenever you try to run them locally, they will pass.
 We've always thought that those tests are flaky and that they fail because of the timeout we set.
 The problem is that they are not the same each run.
 This was one of the hardest problems we faced until we noticed that those tests are not in any of the logs of any of the servers although it was reported that it was assigned to a certain server.
 So somehow one of the workers started a request and it hit the server but the test itself was never sent to the worker for some reason.
 At first we had this as our server :

 ```bash
 cat $TESTS_FILE | while read x; do TMP=`echo "$x" | ncat -l $SERVER_PORT`; echo "$TEST_COUNTER - $x --> Worker $TMP"; let TEST_COUNTER=TEST_COUNTER+1; done